shootmanng/shootmanng.github.io/content/posts/AoCDay1solution.md

 *Disclaimer: I'm a relative newbie with programming, and these posts will be documenting essentially everything I'm learning, including Python itself, while solving these problems.
 Therefore, a lot, or some, of the following will seem very rudimentary/unnecessary to more experienced readers.*

+## Part 1

-Our first goal will be to scrape the test data from the given website into our program.
+Our first goal will be to import the test data from the given website into our program.
 Since the data is just a long string of plain text, let's try to naively import it.

 {{< highlight python >}}
 import requests